Same Roof Rule Compensation Claims

 In some cases, compensation can be secured even though a subsequent conviction has not been secured.

-If you’ve previously been denied compensation because of the ‘same roof’ rule, or if you’ve been advised not to pursue a case, we would urge you to contact us.
+Yes.
+If your application was previously rejected because of the ‘same roof’ rule, or if you were advised not to pursue a case because it would be rejected under the ‘same roof’ rule, we would urge you to contact us.

-It is thought thousands of survivors of abuse may have been denied redress from 1979 onwards because of the morally-wrong ‘same roof rule’ imposed by the CICA.
+It is thought thousands of survivors of abuse may have been denied redress.